Let Our Personal Injury Attorneys Handle Everything After Your Car Accident

 Experienced Trial Lawyers Working Your Car Accident Case

-Our personal injury lawyers bring decades of combined experience to your case.
-We have handled all types of car accidents across Burlington County and surrounding New Jersey:
+Our personal injury attorneys will bring their collective decades of experience to your case.
+They have handled all types of motor vehicle accidents across Burlington County and the surrounding areas in New Jersey, including those involving the following:

 5 Things To Know About Car Accidents

 As the saying goes, what you don’t know can hurt you.
 This is so true in the aftermath of an auto accident.
-Myths and mistakes can hamper your recovery from injuries and your recovery of compensation.
+Myths and mistakes can hamper your recovery from injuries as well as your recovery of compensation.

-The experienced attorneys of Ginsberg & O’Connor, P.C., are here to explain and assert your rights if you were seriously injured in a car accident.
-Our Mount Laurel firm serves Burlington County and surrounding New Jersey.
+Our experienced attorneys at Ginsberg & O'Connor, P.C., are here to explain and assert your rights if you were seriously injured in a car accident.
+Our Mount Laurel firm serves Burlington County and the surrounding areas in New Jersey.
 Call 856-437-0969 for answers to your personal injury questions.

 1. Injuries Are Not Always Apparent